 Complicating matters more deeply still is the fact that tolerance does not emerge in a standardized way, meaning that the process is as much dependent on the individual as it is the drugs the individual is taking.
 For example, a person who needs to take morphine to control post-surgical pain will likely develop tolerance (and dependence) fairly quickly, without any regard for the intentions of the person taking the drug.
 The same person, if placed in a situation in which they were required to ingest sedatives such as benzodiazepines, would develop tolerance as well, but guide the nuances of how the drug affects the body.

 Classification of Tolerance Building Substances

-It should be noted that all prescription medications are carefully regulated by the Federal Government with regards to prescribing protocols, which must be adhered to.
+It should be noted that the federal government carefully regulates all prescription medications with regards to prescribing protocols, which must be adhered to.
 This is especially true when dealing with major painkillers such as Oxycontin or Demerol.
-The government instituted what is referred to as a Scheduling System, which essentially rates a drug for its abuse potential.
-Schedule IV medications, which include substances such as blood pressure medication or insulin have virtually no abuse potential.
+The government instituted what is referred to as a scheduling system, which essentially rates a drug for its abuse potential.
+Schedule IV medications, which include substances such as blood pressure medication or insulin, have virtually no abuse potential.

 - Hydrocodone (brand name Vicodin).

 A fair question to ask is, ‘Who is at risk to develop tolerance?’
 Most individuals who take pain medications consistent with what the physician orders do not become addicted to drugs, nor do they exhibit tolerance (it does, however, happen from time to time).
 This scenario changes when dealing with someone for whom addiction is part of their history.
 In cases where a narcotic addict must take a painkiller for some procedure or condition are in for a very difficult time.
 People previously addicted to some medication in the past, or those with a family history of addiction to drugs or alcohol may be at increased risk of becoming addicted to narcotics.
 There are some means of prevention for both high-risk populations and others, such as: